 The nearest airport to the hill station is present in the nearby cities of Trichy, Coimbatore, and Madurai, and reaching Kodai from any of the airports is quite approachable via road.

 The nearest railway station is just 100km far from Kodai Road’s town but I would recommend you to first get down at Dindigul because you from here, you can find the transportation services quite easily.

 One can reach the town via roads as well because frequent bus services from places like Madurai, Coimbatore, Chennai, and Trichy are easily available.
 B

 The town is situated in such a location where the temperature stays cool and pleasing all around the year.
 If you visit the place during summers in the months of April to July, you’ll get relatively cool temperature juxtaposed to other low lying plains in Tamil Nadu and during the daytime, you’ll never get temperature more than 22ᵒ.
 July and September are the monsoon months when the place receives maximum rainfall followed by the mildly chilly weather of winters when the temperature barely goes below 8ᵒ C.

 Although the town can be visited throughout the year, the best time to be the guest of Kodaikanal is the summer season or should be visited from October when the city is at its best and looks refreshing.

 What to pack while traveling to Kodai?

 Now, when you have heard this lot of time that the temperature in the city remains quite cool and hardly go up.
-However, make sure you take the right amount of warm clothes even during summer time because you never know when the temperature drops down.
+However, make sure you take the right amount of warm clothes even during the summertime because you never know when the temperature drops down.
 So, it is recommended to wear a few layers of clothes so that you can take them off according to the weather.
-And you definitely need them during winters.
+And you definitely need them during winter.